Livonian Chronicle of Henry: Background

-Eventually, the Scandinavian rulers and German military knightly orders led by the German Prince-Bishops conquered and resettled the Baltic world and drew it into the Western orbit.
+Eventually, the Scandinavian rulers and German military knightly orders led by German prince-bishops conquered and resettled the Baltic region, drawing it into Western orbit.
 The Livonian Chronicle of Henry was written during the first generation of conversion in Livonia when Albert of Buxhoeveden (later, Bishop of Riga) had authority over the land.
 The Teutonic Order continued to implement Christianity across Livonia after the Livonian Brothers of the Sword, the crusading army established by Albert of Riga, was absorbed by them in 1237.

-This crusade and other Baltic crusades have been debated on their legitimacy to the claim of being labeled as crusades.
-This is because these crusades were not directed towards the Holy Land as the others before it, meaning that the religious motives were less clear-cut than those that had Jerusalem set as their final destination because Jerusalem has such a strong historical influence in the Christian faith and Livonia and other Baltic states have less of an obvious significance to Christianity.

 Content

 The Livonian Chronicle of Henry provides eyewitness accounts of the events, with an invaluable and deeply human history.
 It provides insight, not only into military operations in the East during this tumultuous period but also into the conflicted attitudes of an eyewitness; it reveals the complexities of religious motives enmeshed with political aims.
-The other famous early Livonian text, the Rhymed Chronicle has less historical value, as it was essentially intended as a patriotic and Christian courtly entertainment.

 The Livonian Chronicle of Henry utilizes two major points of justification for the conquest of Livonia: that it was the Land of the Virgin Mary, which began after Bishop Meinhard, the first Bishop who attempted to spread Christianity to Livonia, established a Cult of Mary convent in Livonia.
 Following this, Albert of Riga also helped perpetuate this association by naming the Episcopal Cathedral in Livonia as the church of the Virgin Mary in the early 1200s.

 The second main justification was that Livonia was comparable to Jerusalem.
-Pope Innocent III granted the absolution of sins for those taking Pilgrimage to Livonia after tensions arose between the German Christians and the pagans.
-Bishop Meinhard had attempted to convert the pagans without success and also appointed Theodoric II as an employee to help with the Christianization of Livonia.
-This concerned the people of Livonia who then plotted to kill Theodoric II, which proved unsuccessful but increased German mistrust because Theodoric and other Germans discovered their plot to kill him.
+Pope Innocent III granted the absolution of sins for those making a pilgrimage to Livonia after tensions arose between the German Christians and the pagans.
+Bishop Meinhard had attempted to convert the pagans without success and also appointed Theoderich von Treyden to help with the Christianization of Livonia.
+This concerned the people of Livonia, who then plotted to kill Theoderich, which proved unsuccessful but increased German mistrust after the plot's discovery.
 When Pope Innocent III gave absolution of sin to those who went to aid in the Christianization of Livonia, Henry makes the association between the lands of Livonia and Jerusalem by stating, "In enjoining the Livonian pilgrimage for the plenary remission of sins, made it equal with that to Jerusalem" (Brundage, CHL, 36).
 Honorius III and Gregory IX continued to promote Livonia as comparable to Jerusalem by enforcing privileges (including the protection of property) to Livonian crusaders.